-We are developing drugs for treatment of pain.
-We have product candidates with potential indications for the treatment of moderate to severe chronic pain, cancer-associated chronic pain and neuropathic pain.
+We are developing drugs for the treatment of pain.
+We have product candidates with potential indications for the treatment of moderate to severe chronic nociceptive pain and neuropathic pain.
 One of our drug candidates also has commercial potential for opioid dependency therapy.
 As of now none of our drugs have been approved for sale in the United States or elsewhere.
 We have no commercial products nor do we have a sales or marketing infrastructure.
 In order to market and sell our products we must conduct clinical trials on patients and obtain regulatory approvals from appropriate regulatory agencies like the FDA in the United States and similar organizations elsewhere in the world.

 We have a diversified portfolio of four products at different stage of development for the treatment of pain.
-LevoCap ER, our most advanced product is a proprietary extended release (ER) dosage form of the potent opioid levorphanol in an abuse resistant drug delivery system. d-Methadone is the d optical isomer of racemic methadone and an antagonist at the N-methyl-D-aspartate (NMDA) receptor.
+LevoCap ER, our most advanced product is a proprietary extended release (ER) dosage form of the potent opioid levorphanol in an abuse resistant drug delivery system. d-Methadone is the d optical isomer of racemic methadone and a non-competitive antagonist at the N-methyl-D-aspartate (NMDA) receptor.
 NMDA antagonists have been shown to provide analgesia in patients with neuropathic pain.
 NMDA antagonists have also been shown to reduce tolerance or hyperalgesia to opioid analgesics.
-MepiGel is a proprietary topical non-greasy gel dosage form of the local anesthetic mepivacaine for the treatment of postherpetic neuralgia and painful HIV-associated neuropathy.
-We have received two FDA Orphan Drug Designations which provide for 7 years market exclusivity upon marketing, one each for "the treatment of painful HIV-associated neuropathy" and for "the management of postherpetic neuralgia.", BuTab, is an oral dosage form of the partial opioid analgesic buprenorphine for the treatment of opioid addiction and chronic pain.
+MepiGel is a proprietary topical non-greasy gel dosage form of the local anesthetic mepivacaine for the treatment of post herpetic neuralgia and other neuropathic pain conditions.
+We have received two FDA Orphan Drug Designations which provide for 7 years market exclusivity upon marketing, one each for "the treatment of painful HIV-associated neuropathy" and for "the management of post herpetic neuralgia.", BuTab is an oral dosage form of the partial opioid analgesic buprenorphine for the treatment of chronic pain and opioid addiction.

-We intend to realize our business objectives by implementing two core strategies to address unmet medical needs in the treatment of chronic pain: a) developing improved versions of proven drug candidates; and b) developing new chemical entities.
-This two tiered approach is expected to reduce overall clinical development investment, time, and risks.
+We intend to realize our business objectives by implementing a core strategy to address unmet medical needs in the treatment of chronic pain by developing improved versions of proven drug candidates.
+This approach is expected to reduce overall clinical development investment, time, and risks.
 Our drug candidates are designed to improve the overall benefits and use of a drug for patients by improving the metabolism, distribution, pharmacokinetics, pharmacodynamics, half-life and/or bioavailability of drugs.